atharvaweling/stat390-f24-team5/kyla_bruno/Week5_Presentation4/Presentation 4.md

 - rather than stop when a stain is not found, it will continue to check for the presence of samples in the other requested stains.
 - uses a grid to display samples - more adaptable to space available and size/number of image
 - now has a feature that lists all the possible sample combinations across stains that can be made for a given patient.
+- handles key error in matching and showing

 ### Step 6: Add New Functions